At a glance

 Carve the cold turkey off the carcass on the twenty-sixth of December, lay it loose on buttered white bread, and spoon cranberry over it, and you have the sandwich the whole Christmas dinner was secretly building toward.
 The bird is the centrepiece on the day and the leftover the morning after, and the morning-after version is where most of the eating actually happens.
 A roast turkey breast holds almost no fat.
 The fat that does render sits in the skin and the dark leg meat, not through the pale breast that most of a sandwich is cut from, so the slice arrives at the bread already at a disadvantage the cook has to answer.

-That answer is the whole craft, and it is wetness put back where the roasting took it out.
+That answer covers the whole craft, and it is wetness put back where the roasting took it out.
 Cold turkey is sliced thin and against the grain so each piece stays short and tender rather than pulling into dry threads, and it is piled loose, because pressed-down layers of a dry meat read drier still.
 Then a wet thing runs through the build and not merely beside it.
 Cranberry brings a sharp fruit gel that clings.
 A thick spread of mayonnaise brings fat the bird never had.
 A smear of last night's sage-and-onion stuffing brings salt, moisture, and its own soft body.
 The butter goes edge to edge less for flavour than as a thin barrier that keeps a wet condiment from soaking straight into a soft crumb before the thing is eaten.

 Push any one part and it fails on its own terms.
 Carve the breast thick and it eats like cold roast meat between paper, dense and chewy in a way no sauce reaches.
 Skip the wet element and the sandwich is dry from the first bite to the last, the defect the whole form exists to dodge.
 Pile the cranberry on heavy and it slides and sweetens the bread to jam; lay it on mean and the dryness wins anyway.
 Toast the bread and you fight the soft meat with a brittle crust; leave the bread too fresh and damp and a generous mayonnaise turns the base to paste within the hour.